|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 26: Irrawaddy River Cruise

-In the morning we cruise downstream to Yandaho Village.
+We have a morning at leisure on board and will visit the Yandaho Village after lunch.
 The village is historically recognized for the signing of the treaty in 1826 between the British and the Royal Burmese Household of Ava.

 Day 27: Irrawaddy River Cruise, Arrival in Bagan, Temple sites

 We arrive in Bagan this morning and disembark the ship and transfer to our hotel.
 We then spend the day in Bagan exploring.
 After a stroll through the colorful local market, we continue with visits to the most significant pagodas and temples of Bagan.
-These are Shwezigon Pagoda, built by King Anawrahta in the early 11th century as a religious shrine; Ku Byanuk Gyi, a temple with superb murals of Jataka scenes; Khay Min Ga Temple, noted for its panoramic view of the area's numerous monuments and Ananda Temple, with four standing Buddha images.
+These are Shwezigon Pagoda, built by King Anawrahta in the early 11th century as a religious shrine; Ku Byanuk Gyi, a temple with superb murals of Jataka scenes; and Ananda Temple, with four standing Buddha images.

-This morning, we visit the site of Tayoke-Pyay Pagoda in Min Nanthu Village, as well as the Phaya Thone Zu and Nandamanya Temples, noted for exquisite murals of 13th century.
+This morning, we visit the site Phaya Thone Zu and Nandamanya Temples, noted for the exquisite murals of 13th century.
 We also see Kyat Kan Cave monastery, a famous meditation retreat in Bagan.
-After lunch we explore the Myingaba Gu Byaukgyi Temple, a UNESCO World Heritage Site.
-We then visit some of the farming villages that surround Bagan which will give you an insight into the rural life of the local people.
+We take a walk in the Minnathu Village and see the rural life of local people there.
+After lunch, we visit Dhamayarzinka Pagoda and take an ox cart ride to Alotawpyi Pagoda famous for wish fulfilling,

 Day 29: Fly to Inle Lake

 After an early breakfast we transfer for our flight to Heho and drive to Inle Lake.
-We transfer to our boat which takes us to our accommodations right on Inle Lake.
+Enroute, we stop at parasol and Shan paper making workshop.
+After lunch, we will be transferred to our boats to explore the lake.

 Day 30: Indein Pagoda, Fly to Yangon

-After breakfast board your boat to the western shore of the lake where we visit the Indein Pagoda complex, one of the most amazing historical sights.
+After breakfast board your boat to the western shore of the lake where we visit the Indein Pagoda complex, one of the most amazing historical sights in the area.

 Day 31: Yangon Sites

-Today, we visit the colonial city center of Yangon.Here we visit the magnificent reclining Buddha at Chauk Htat Gyi; and the Karaweik Hall - a floating barge on the Kandawgyi Lake and explore the Bogyoke (Scotts) Market with its myriad of goods including food, clothing, handicrafts, gems and much more.
+Today, we visit the magnificent reclining Buddha at Chauk Htat Gyi and the Karaweik Hall - a floating barge on the Kandawgyi Lake and explore the Bogyoke (Scotts) Market with it's myriad of goods including food, clothing, handicrafts, gems and much more.

 Day 32: Depart Yangon